King County Indoor Masking Directive

 - Wash your face covering after each use.

 Some people do not need to wear masks, including:

 - Babies and toddlers under age 2 should never wear cloth face coverings.
-Children ages 2-4 are strongly encouraged to wear a face covering.
+Children ages 2-4 are encouraged to wear a face covering with adult supervision.

 - Anyone with a disability that makes it hard for them to wear or remove a face covering.